-You will need to log into Quercus to gain access to course material, and obtain regular course information (e.g., downloading lecture materials, etc.), complete tasks for reading assignments, receive grade/feedback, and access important announcements.
+You will need to log into Quercus to gain access to course material, and obtain regular course information (e.g., downloading lecture materials, etc.), complete quizzes for reading assignments, receive grade/feedback, and access important announcements.
 This can be done with your UTORid at: https://q.utoronto.ca/.
 Students are expected and strongly recommended to fully participate in all lectures and practical sessions for the duration of the course.
-Our preferred method for Python and R programming is via Google Colaboratory.
+The preferred method for Python programming in this course is via Google Colaboratory.